ociswap/radix-event-stream/README.md

 To view the events, you can find them in [radixdlt-scrypto](https://github.com/radixdlt/radixdlt-scrypto);
 - [metadata and role assignment](https://github.com/radixdlt/radixdlt-scrypto/tree/main/radix-engine/src/object_modules)
 - [other](https://github.com/radixdlt/radixdlt-scrypto/tree/main/radix-engine/src/blueprints)

+However it might be easier to clone this repo or add it as a dependency in your project and then go to definition using your IDE.

 Find an example in `examples/native_events.rs`